mantidproject/mantid/docs/source/concepts/AbsorptionAndMultipleScattering.rst

 General Notes
 ##############

-Analytical Methods
+Integration Methods
 ^^^^^^^^^^^^^^^^^^

-The analytically approach has been further extended in a number of ways:
+The numerical and Monte Carlo integration approaches can be further extended in a number of ways:

 1. The beam profile (and similarly the detector visibility of the sample) can also be included to accommodate partial illumination of the sample by the beam by means of a convolution function for the shape of the profile.
 [10]_ The beam profile and detector profile can be defined as a function of the volume element :math:`dV` as :math:`P(dV)` and :math:`D(dV)`, respectively.
 These can then be included into Eq. :eq:`absorption_factor` as: